 Estates may be either testate or intestate.
 A testate estate occurs when someone dies with a valid will, while an intestate estate occurs when there is no valid will.
-If someone dies without leaving a will (known as dying intestate), the estate will go through probate process.
+If someone dies without leaving a will (known as dying intestate), the estate will go through a probate process.

-Once you know what assets are part of the estate, you’ll need to decide how they should be disposed of according to the decedent’s wishes expressed in their last will and testament.
+Once you know what assets are part of the probate estate, you’ll need to decide how they should be disposed of according to the decedent’s wishes expressed in their last will and testament.

 An asset protection attorney from Wood Law Group can help you go through this process seamlessly.

 What Is the Role of an Executor in Estate Planning?

 Soon after the decedent’s death is the busiest time for the executor of the estate, handling the distribution of the deceased person’s assets and estate money.
 However, executor duties may continue after the estate is settled.